PlaceholderAPI/PlaceholderAPI/FAQ.md

 Make sure, that the connection to the cloud (https://api.extendedclip.com) isn't blocked by a firewall or similar.
 Next step would be to check if the expansion actually exists on the cloud.
 Not all plugins provide their placeholders through a separate jar on the cloud.
 Some have them build in and register them on startup.

 If both checks failed, go to the cloud-page and download the jar manually.
-Put it then in the `expansions` folder of PlaceholderAPI (`/plugins/PlaceholderAPI/expansions`)
+Put it then in the `expansions` folder of PlaceholderAPI (`/plugins/PlaceholderAPI/expansions`).
+Finally execute `/papi reload` to load the expansion.

 ## How can other plugins use my placeholders with PlaceholderAPI?
 A tutorial can be found [[here|Hook into PlaceholderAPI]]!